getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 <em>Note that this only applies to machines with UEFI firmware, if your machine uses the older BIOS firmware you can safely ignore this article.
 If you wish to avoid having to do this step then you may disable secure boot in your machine's UEFI firmware interface.</em>

-## Enrolling the Solus Certificate
+## Enrolling the Solus certificate

 After [booting](/docs/user/quick-start/installation/#boot-the-media) the ISO from USB/DVD and, if Secure Boot is enabled in your device's UEFI firmware.
 A warning will appear concerning a secure boot violation, press `Enter` on your keyboard to continue.